What to do when a plugin breaks your site?

 Scenario 2:

-In this situation, you will need to reach your site using ftp, and locating the plugin folder under wp-content/plugins and renaming this folder to anything else or simply adding an underscore(_) before it’s name.
+In this situation, you will need to reach your site using ftp, and locating the plugin folder under wp-content/plugins and renaming this plugin folder to anything else or simply adding an underscore(_) before it’s name.

 This deactivates the plugin and you should be able to log into your Dashboard once again now.